 A Number of Ways to Invest in Us

 ASM depends on the generosity of members and friends for the essential support it needs to care for collections, create new knowledge, and share resources with the world in many and varied ways.
 Perhaps one of our current fundraising priorities will inspire you to invest in us even more.
 Thank you for caring about what we do!

-OUR FUNDRAISING PRIORITIES AS OF SPRING 2019
+OUR CURRENT FUNDRAISING PRIORITIES

 Priority Area #1: Archaeological Curation and Research Facility

 ASM’s highest fundraising priority is an off-campus curation facility in Tucson.
 Collecting for more than a century and housed in two historic buildings on the University of Arizona campus, ASM is quickly running out of space to curate and facilitate research on archaeological collections recovered from state, county, and municipal lands in Arizona.
 Continual retrofits, upgrades, and modernizations since the early 2000s have maximized existing space in these buildings but ASM is now at capacity.
 Nothing more can be done on campus without sacrificing more space currently devoted to exhibitions and public programs and, thus, harming ASM's ability to share collections with the public.
 The total project budget is $9.5M.
 To date, about $1M is in hand (cash and pledges).